Cold weather pattern for D.C. boosts snow chances, starting Sunday

 As of Tuesday afternoon, three of four major modeling systems simulate a major storm affecting the Mid-Atlantic on Sunday into Monday.
 Here’s what they are projecting:

 - The primary American (GFS) model simulation shows a major storm that produces heavy snowfall in the region; however, the storm becomes so intense it draws in some milder air off the Atlantic Ocean and precipitation flips to rain for a time along and east of Interstate 95 before it changes back to snow.
 The modeling system has 29 alternative simulations, about half of which show significant snow, while the other half suggest the storm would mostly miss to the south and east.
-It gives the District about a 50 percent chance of at least one inch, 40 to 50 percent chance of at least 3 inches and 30 percent chance of at least 6 inches.
+It gives the District about a 50 percent chance of at least one inch, 40 to 50 percent chance of at least three inches and 30 percent chance of at least six inches.
 It even shows a 10 to 15 percent chance of a foot.

 - The Canadian modeling system also suggests that a significant storm system could take a track favorable for snow in the region.
-Its group of simulations indicates about a 60 percent chance of at least an inch, 55 percent chance of at least three inches, and 33 percent chance of 6 inches or more.
-Like the American modeling system, it also gives 10 to 15 probability of at least 12 inches.
+Its group of simulations indicates about a 60 percent chance of at least an inch, 55 percent chance of at least three inches, and 33 percent chance of six inches or more.
+Like the American modeling system, it also gives a 10 to 15 percent probability of at least 12 inches.

 - The European model is on board with the idea of a major storm as well and, like the American, it suggests that it could draw in enough mild air for snow to change to a cold rain or wintry mix, especially from Fairfax and Montgomery counties eastward.
 Its solution would plaster the Interstate 81 corridor with heavy snow.
-Its group of 50 simulations indicate about a 40 percent chance of at least one inch of snow, 25 percent chance of three inches and 15 percent chance of 6 inches.
+Its group of 50 simulations indicate about a 40 percent chance of at least one inch of snow, 25 percent chance of three inches and 15 percent chance of six inches.

 - The UKMet model suggests that the storm is a near miss, battering the beaches but just giving the D.C. area a little light snow.

 The forecast is complicated for several reasons.
-The models need to resolve three different features to lock into the correct forecast: 1) the low-pressure system tracking through the Southeast toward the Carolinas that could be our snowmaker; 2) a zone of low pressure in northeast Canada; and, 3) a third zone of low pressure over north central Canada that will be digging southeastward.
+The models need to resolve three different features to lock into the correct forecast: (1) the low-pressure system tracking through the Southeast toward the Carolinas that could be our snowmaker; (2) a zone of low pressure in northeast Canada; and, (3) a third zone of low pressure over north-central Canada that will be digging southeastward.
 The strength and position of any one of these three systems could change the forecast.

 Ultimately, how much snow we see or don’t see will depend on the approximate position of the storm center or zone of low pressure relative to Cape Hatteras.
 If the storm is centered near Cape Hatteras on Sunday, it will favor significant snow in our region.